TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/dev/setup-env.md

 ## Docker Image

 To build a Docker image one can execute the `./build-docker-image.ts` file.
-This can also be achieved by executing on of the following yarn commands: `docker:build` and `docker:build:pre`.
+This can also be achieved by executing one of the following npm scripts: `docker:build` and `docker:build:pre`.
 For more information see the section below.

 ### Script parameters